probmods/chapters/inference-process.md

 We start with a *proposal distribution*, $q(x\rightarrow x')$, which does not need to have the target distribution as its stationary distribution, but should be easy to sample from.
 We correct this into a transition function with the right stationary distribution by either accepting or rejecting each proposed transition.
 We accept with probability: $\min\left(1, \frac{p(x')q(x'\rightarrow x)}{p(x)q(x\rightarrow x')}\right).$
 That is, we flip a coin with that probability: if it comes up heads our next state is $x'$, otherwise our next state is still $x$.

-As an exercise, try to show that this rule gives an actual transition probability (i.e. $\pi(x\rightarrow x')$) that satisfied detailed balance.
+As an exercise, try to show that this rule gives an actual transition probability (i.e. $\pi(x\rightarrow x')$) that satisfies detailed balance.
 (Hint: the probability of transitioning depends on first proposing a given new state, then accepting it; if you don't accept the proposal you "transition" to the original state.)

 In Church the MH recipe looks like: